opencollective/opencollective-tools/Readme.md

 ## 1kproject

+To run the scripts, you need to be an admin of https://opencollective.com/ukrainian-families-1k and https://opencollective.com/foundation.
+Ask someone to invite you beforehand if necessary.

 1. Download the CSV file and name it with a shorter name like `Bulk_07_21.csv`

 2. Launch the dry run for Expense Creation with: